MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 survey were constructed in a hierarchical manner, where answers to earlier questions can make later questions redundant.
-Follow-up questions (such as for example: do you own a smartphone?) were not asked if the respondent answered “no”to a preceding question (such as for
+Follow-up questions (such as for example: do you own a smartphone?) were not asked if the respondent answered “no” to a preceding question (such as for
 example: do you own a phone?).
 For this reason, missing values do **not** necessarily indicate missing information.
 Accordingly, missing values are interpreted, adapted and potentially removed on a case by